 10.2.1 Every employee shall be entitled to not less than twelve (12) public holidays which shall be taken at times agreed upon between the Employer and Employees.
 For the purposes of this contract, public holidays are the following designated days.

 New Year's Day

 The day after New Year's Day

 Waitangi Day

 Good Friday

 Easter Monday

 ANZAC Day

 Sovereigns Birthday

 Matariki

-Labour Day ·
+Labour Day

 Christmas Day

 Boxing Day

-Otago Anniversary (observed by MHS 23 March each year) Day
+Otago Anniversary Day